JcaPetri/Apollo-System-MySql/README.md

 			Example: In the BaseElement_Tbl you have been created all values of the SysContries or SysLangueges, etc. This table is the diccionary and this values can't use it.
 					 To make real and enable these values, we must to create a specific table for its.
 					 But if you are going to use only somes record of each tables, is bether have one table with all small tables.
 This table is called SysRootElement_Tbl.
+			Common Field/Columns for all tables
+				The objective of these are to store critical information for the system and the record history.
+					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
+					CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.
+					LastModifiedByIDn	--> The LastModifiedByIDn is the IDNum of the last user who modified the record.
+					OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
+					DateCreated			--> The DateCreated is the record creation datetime UTC.
+					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
+					TableHistory		-->	The TableHistory contain then change history of each column.
    			Tips:
 				The RootElementIDn + MicroserviceIDn + BusinessUnitIDn combination can be the Kafka/rabbitMq topic.

 	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	Used to create the software structure
-		SysEntities_Tbl
+		SysEntities_Tli
-			Contains the entities of the system, they can be database tables or java classes.
+			This is a List Table that contains the entities of the system, they can be database tables or java classes.
-			The entity exist since you create it in this table.
-It´s information, of what are they, are in the BaseElement table.
+			Enable the IDNum element to a Microservice and BusinessUnit.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
+				This table has its own key only for update it.
+				The system don't use this key because, here we only enable the element to a Microservice and BusinessUnit.
 			The unique Key is the union of:
 				EntityIDn 		--> the IdNum of the entity MicroserviceIDn --> the IdNum of the Microservice that the Entity belong.
 When is equal System, all microservices hava access to them.
 				BusinessUnitID	--> the IdNum of the BusinessUnit that the Entity and Microservice belong.
+			Common Field/Columns for all tables
+				The objective of these are to store critical information for the system and the record history.
+					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
+					CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.
+					LastModifiedByIDn	--> The LastModifiedByIDn is the IDNum of the last user who modified the record.
+					OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
+					DateCreated			--> The DateCreated is the record creation datetime UTC.
+					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
+					TableHistory		-->	The TableHistory contain then change history of each column.
 	 		Important:
-				The Entity is generated in the SysEntities_Tbl for a BusinessUnit and Microservice.
+				The Entity is enable in the SysEntities_Tli for a BusinessUnit and Microservice.
-				The data is created in the BaseElement_Tbl and is the same to all the BusinessUnit.
+				The data is created in the SysBaseElement_Tbl and is the same to all the BusinessUnit.
-				When I create the entity, I define the business unit owner and the microservice it belongs to.
+				When I assign the entity, I define the business unit owner and the microservice it belongs to.
-				That is the reason why you generate a new ID and IdNum for this table.
 			Kafka/rabbitMq Topic:
 				The combination of EntityIDn + MicroserviceIDn + BusinessUnitIDn combination can be used.

-		SysEntityFields_Tbl
+		SysEntityFields_Tli
-			Contains the fields or the columns of the entities.
+			This is a List Table that contains the fields or the columns of the entities.
+   			Enable the IDNum element to a Microservice and BusinessUnit.
 			The fields exits to the entity, since you create it in this table.
-It´s information, of what are they, are in the BaseElement table.
+The information, of what are they, are in the SysBaseElement_Tbl table.
 			The key for each record:
+				ID		--> is the uniqueidentifier auto generated.
+				IDNum	--> is the autoincrement number auto generated.
-				This table hasn't its own key, because here we only enable one field/column to a Microservice and BusinessUnit, The unique Key is the union of:
+				This table has its own key only for update it.
+				The system don't use this key because, here we only enable one field/column to a Microservice and BusinessUnit.
+			The unique Key is the union of:
 				FieldIDn 		--> The FieldIDn is the IDNum of the field.
 Link with the diccionary table - SysBaseElement.
 				MicroserviceIDn --> The MicroserviceIDn is the IDNum of the microservice to which the field belongs.
 If its value is System all microservices have access to it.
 				BusinessUnitIDn	--> The BusinessUnitIDn is the business unit that the entities belong.
 Link with the SysCompany.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.